Package Torello.Java

 public static java.lang.String monthStr(int month)

 Converts an integer into a Month.
-I could just use the class java.util.Calendar, but it is so complicated, that using an internal array is easier.
+I could just use the class java.util.Calendar, but it is so complicated, that using an internal list is easier.

 Parameters: